The Basics of Standby Power (Uninterruptible Power Supplies)

 A line interactive UPS (uninterruptible power supply) can be loosely described as an offline unit with a much greater level of voltage stabilisation and power conditioning.
 In normal operation, the line-interactive unit feeds mains power through a voltage stabiliser and conditioner (AVS) to the load.
 At the same time, it feeds a battery charger linked directly to the standby batteries.
 During a mains failure, the load is switched from the AVS to the standby batteries providing power via a DC/AC inverter.
 Line interactive UPS systems are efficient and offer lower running costs than online systems.
 The UPSs lifetime is also increased as wear and tear on the batteries and inverter is reduced, because the load is transferred through to the inverter less often.
 However, line interactive UPS offer less protection against variations in electrical frequency and harmonics than online units.

 Need some help?

 Choosing the right kind of UPS for your needs depends on many factors.
-To find out more about standby power systems, or to discuss your requirements, call us for friendly, free advice on 01488 680 500.
+To find out more about standby power systems, or to discuss your requirements, call us for friendly, free advice on 01488 680 500 or contact us here.